Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.02.14 - Version 6.7

-- Update web links and add some french jewish calendars.
+- Reorganize, improve and update web links, and add more french jewish calendars entries.

 #### 2021.02.07 - Version 6.6